-Planning and Optimizing Large Routes Using the Enterprise Architect (Address Bundling)
+Plan and Optimize Large Routes with the Enterprise Architect

+Route4Me route optimization and fleet management software enables you to plan optimized routes with multiple stops, track drivers and field employees, gather and analyze logistics KPIs and routing metrics, and a lot more.
 The Route4Me Enterprise Architect allows you to easily plan and optimize multiple routes with hundreds of stops in a fast and smooth manner.
-It enables you to effortlessly compile and dispatch substantially-sized routes without any limitations of your internet connection or capacity of your web browser.
-The combination of powerful optimization and precise geocoding will ensure that you always plan the most time-efficient and cost-effective routes.
+It enables you to effortlessly compile and dispatch substantially-sized routes without any limitations of your internet connection or the capacity of your web browser.
+The combination of powerful route optimization and precise geocoding will ensure that you always plan the most time-efficient and cost-effective routes with multiple stops.

-To plan and optimize routes using the Enterprise Architect, first, you need to import the addresses you want to use into the “Addresses” tab.
+To plan and optimize routes with multiple stops using the Enterprise Architect, first, you need to import the addresses you want to use into the Addresses tab.
 To do so, you can upload a file with addresses from your computer or add addresses from your Route4Me Address Book.